postgres-ai/docs/docs/reference-guides/database-lab-engine-configuration-reference.md

 Options:
 - `dbname` (string, required) - defines the database dbname to be restored
-- `dumpLocation` (string, required) - specifies the location of the archive file (or directory, for a directory-format archive) on the host machine to be restored
+- `dumpLocation` (string, required) - specifies the location of the archive files (or directories, for directory-format archives) on the host machine to be restored
 - `dockerImage` (string, required) - specifies the Docker image containing the restore-required tool
 - `containerConfig` (key-value, optional) - options to pass custom parameters to logicalRestore container
 - `forceInit` (boolean, optional, default: false) - init data even if the Postgres directory (see the configuration options `global.mountDir` and `global.dataSubDir`) is not empty; note the existing data might be overwritten